janlelis/idiosyncratic-ruby.com/source/posts/49-what-the-format.html.md

 ## Formatting Flags and Options: String Padding

-When the format string parser finds a number (which is not a preceeded by `.` or `$`), it will treat the value as a padding width.
+When the format string parser finds a number (which is not a preceded by `.` or `$`), it will treat the value as a padding width.
 The padding width defines the minimum string length, the remaining space will be filled with ASCII spaces.
 This is a similar functionality like provided by [String#ljust](https://ruby-doc.org/core/String.html):

     "%20s" % "Idiosyncratic"
     # => "       Idiosyncratic"